Britman72/yt-dlp-hd/README.md

 ## Removing/Uninstalling

-To remove or uninstall simply delete the wrapper folder and repoint YT-DLP in ExtraMetadata's add-on setting to the original .exe.
+To remove or uninstall simply delete the yt-dlp-hd folder and repoint YT-DLP in ExtraMetadata's add-on setting to the original .exe.